Why Your Credit Score Matters When You Buy a Home

 Percentage Down Payment:

 The down payment is a percentage of the home’s purchase price that buyers must pay upfront.
 While a 20% down payment is often recommended to avoid PMI (private mortgage insurance – an additional fee you pay monthly to “insure” your mortgage), many first-time buyers find it challenging to save such a substantial amount.
 In fact, there are various loan programs that accept lower down payments, such as FHA loans (requiring as little as 3.5%).
 Ultimately, the amount you’re able to put down, along with your loan-to-value ratio, help determine your home buying budget.
-When determining what you can “afford” for your down payment, make sure you’re also accounting for inspection costs (~$1,000 is typical), closing costs and a reasonable savings cushion in case other costs or life changes pop up.
+When determining what you can “afford” for your down payment, make sure you’re also accounting for inspection costs (~$1,000 is typical), closing costs (escrow/lender fees), pre-paids (taxes, insurance, etc) and a reasonable savings cushion in case other costs or life changes pop up.

 Earnest Money:

 One factor that tends to be elusive when first-time buyers are considering how much money they can afford to put down on a home are closing costs.
 Closing costs encompass various fees and expenses associated with finalizing the home purchase.
-They typically include appraisal fees, title insurance, escrow fees and more.
-It’s crucial for first-time buyers to factor in closing costs when budgeting for their home purchase.
-On average, closing costs can range from 2-5% of the home’s purchase price.
+They typically include appraisal fees, title insurance, lender fee and escrow fees, etc. Pre-paids are the collection/proration of property taxes, interest and homeowners insurance.
+These costs differ depending on the time of year you are purchasing, as well the requirements of your lender/loan program.

 Loan-to-Value (LTV) Ratio:

 The LTV ratio is a comparison of the loan amount to the appraised value of the home.
 For instance, if you are putting 20% down ($50,000) on a $250,000 home, your loan amount would be $200,000, resulting in an LTV ratio of 80%.
 Lenders often prefer lower LTV ratios, as it signifies a lower risk for them.
 First-time buyers should aim for a lower LTV to secure better mortgage terms and potentially avoid private mortgage insurance (PMI).
 Qualifying standards vary by lender, but a loan with an LTV ratio of 80% or lower is usually considered the most ideal.
 Ultimately, the less “skin in the game” the lender has, the less risk or penalty if you aren’t able to pay.
+That’s not to say that this is a requirement of getting a loan; you can absolutely have a higher LTV and qualify for a number of loan programs.

 As a first-time homebuyer, navigating the complexities of the real estate market can be challenging.
 By understanding and prioritizing key factors like credit score, down payment, earnest money, closing costs and LTV ratio, you’ll be better equipped to make informed decisions that align with your financial goals.
 Finding a knowledgeable Realtor and Mortgage Broker/Lender to guide you through each step of the process will help alleviate stress and set you up for success for your first home purchase.